sirnewton01/9link/README.md

 ## Design

-What information is required in a link in order to succesfully access a file over the network?
+What information is required in a link in order to successfully access a file over the network?
 A host name (or IP address) and port number is needed to make a network connection to the remote system.
 Once you have access to that remote system then some sort of path is needed to address the particular file.
 Here are some examples.

 ```
 host!port:/my/path  # Explicit host, port and path